What is Traditional Chinese Medicine (TCM)?

 - Bachelor of Applied Science majoring in Traditional Chinese Medicine

-What happens after you complete your TCM course in Melbourne?
+What happens after you complete your TCM course in Adelaide?

-If you feel confident in your skills as a TCM practitioner, you should consider starting your own private practice.
-This will give you a greater degree of control over your business and client management.
-Natural Therapy Pages can provide you with valuable assistance especially as you start out your business to help you gain new clients by listing your in-person TCM consultations or online services via the practitioner listing page.
+As you start to feel confident in your skills and abilities as a practitioner in Chinese Medicine, you should consider establishing your own private practice.
+This will allow you to retain more control over your business and client management.
+Natural Therapy Pages can also assist you along the way by letting you list your in-person TCM consultations or online services on the practitioner listing page.
 This is a great way for you to drive traffic and awareness to your business and services.